AlWaleedMusa/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-this is a readme with all the information aout this task.
+this is a readme with all the information about this task.